 If you are sensitive and spend a lot of time around stress-inducing people your adrenals become compromised, which in turn plays havoc with cortisol production.

-Cortisol is also known as the stress hormone and the fat storing hormone.
+Cortisol is known as the stress hormone and also the fat storing hormone.
+It is released when one is experiencing excess stress, caused by trying situations or people.
 Excessive cortisol production leads to fatigue and the breakdown of muscles.

 Weakened muscles combined with fatigue makes everyday life a challenge and any kind of exercise difficult.
 This fatigue robs you of the desire to get more socially involved and impedes your inclination towards making any positive life changes.

 Energy centers are also known as chakras.
-Once thought of as a ‘woo woo’ topic, the West has now caught on with what’s been known in the East for hundreds of years about the chakras.
+Although once seen as a ‘woo woo’ subject the West has finally caught up with what’s been known in the East for hundreds of years about the power of the chakras.

+People stress is known to impair the endocrine glands.
 Chakras are directly linked to your endocrine glands.
-When any endocrine gland weakens (adrenals for example), it has a knock-on-effect on the other glands and thus chakras.
+When any endocrine gland weakens (adrenals for example), it has a knock-on-effect on the other glands and thus the chakras.

-Blocked or unbalanced chakras cause many physical complications: from constipation and digestive issues to blood pressure or throat troubles.
+Blocked or unbalanced chakras cause many physical complications: from constipation and digestive issues to blood pressure or throat troubles, as well as many emotional troubles.
+Also, when the chakras are disrupted it weakens the entire energy system.

 8, Weakened Energy Field:

 The energy field has many layers and is seen by some with varying colours.
 The layers closest to the body are known to correspond with the chakras.
 Weakened chakras lead to a weakened aura.
-If you find you become overly stressed or anxious when around negative people you are more at risk of developing a permeable aura which blights the smooth running of the mind, body and spirit.
+If you find you become overly stressed or anxious when around negative people you are more at risk of developing a permeable aura, which blights the smooth running of the mind, body and spirit.
+This can cause anything from dark moods to unnecessary difficulties in life.

 9, Unhappiness and Depression:

 It is difficult to stay upbeat when around anyone who drags you down emotionally.
-Even with the best intentions, remaining positive when around a bleating NP is difficult to do.
-For this, and all the above reasons, the best way to stay happy and balanced is by avoiding negative people… Or at least limit time spent in their presence.
+Even with the best intentions, remaining positive when around a negative person is difficult to do.
+For this, and all the above reasons, the best way to stay happy and balanced is by avoiding overtly negative people and those who seem to find satisfaction by making other people unhappy.

 Take a Salted, Magnesium, Essential Oil Bath: This is an incredible combination for instilling calm and overall balance.
 Salt clears negative energy, it also heals and softens the skin.
-Magnesium helps one relax, it also boosts energy, supports the endocrine system and aids sleep (quality sleep is essential for repairs), and choosing an essential oil, such as lavender, further supports deep relaxation.
+Magnesium helps one relax, and also boosts energy, supports the endocrine system and aids sleep (quality sleep is essential for repairs).
+Choosing an essential oil, such as lavender, further supports deep relaxation.

 Still the Mind and Calm the Breath: When stressed or anxious the breathing becomes erratic and thoughts go into overdrive, this only serves in heightening stress and weakens the body.
 To quieten the mind, sit comfortably in a darkened room, with incense or your favourite essential oil burning, and practice alternate nostril breathing.
 This breathing technique brings instant serenity and quietens a chaotic mind.